usnistgov/OSCAL/docs/README.md

 5. Open your browser and navigate to `http://localhost:1313/OSCAL` to view the locally built site

-Now whenever you make any changes to the content with the Hugo server running, you'll notice that the site automtically updates itself to reflect those changes.
+Whenever you make any changes to the content with the Hugo server running, you'll notice that the site automatically updates itself to reflect those changes.

 ## Developing with Docker